Eight steps to buying a house

 3. Inspecting a property

-An agent will often provide a buyer with a brochure or some form of marketing material when being shown through a property.
-This is a great way for a buyer to remember a property.
+The next of your steps to buying a house involves physical or virtually inspecting the property.
+An agent will often provide a buyer with a brochure or some form of marketing material when being shown a house.
+This is a great way for a buyer to remember the appealing features of a home.

 Taking notes will make it easier for a buyer to compare properties through details such as the date the property was inspected, the address, the listed price or price range, and any key features of the property that caught interest.